-If you’re a landlord, there’s a good chance that you’re going to encounter the issue of service animals at some point in your career.
-Service animals and emotional support animals are important to many people throughout the United States.
-You probably already know that as a landlord, you have laws to follow concerning service animals.
-However, it’s important to know exactly what the rules are.
-We spoke to Denver personal injury attorney Kyle Bachus of Bachus & Schanker, about what you need to know about Colorado’s laws regarding emotional service animals.
+If you’re a landlord, there’s a good chance that you’re going to encounter the issue of service animals or emotional support animals (ESAs), also known as assistance animals, at some point in your career.
+Service animals and ESAs/assistance animals are important to many people throughout the United States.
+You probably already know that as a landlord, you have laws to follow concerning service animals and ESA/assistance animals.

 Colorado’s housing laws regarding service animals come from both United States federal law and Colorado state law.
-In general, a tenant has the right to have a service animal or emotional support animal, even if the rules of the housing unit don’t allow pets.
+The purpose of allowing service animals is to ensure that people with disabilities have equal access to housing.
+In general, a tenant has the right to have a service animal or ESA/assistance animal, even if the rules of the housing unit don’t allow pets.
 You can’t charge a deposit or an extra fee for a qualified service animal.
-However, you can reject the animal if it is aggressive or if the tenant cannot provide documentation of their disability and the need for the animal.
-Colorado’s service animal laws require tenants to prove accommodations are genuinely needed and reasonable.
+You can reject an individual animal if it poses a real, direct threat to the health and safety of others or is not housebroken.

-What is the Difference Between Service Animals and Emotional Support Animals?
+What is the Difference Between Service Animals and ESAs/Assistance Animals?

-A Landlord Must Accept Both Service Animals and Emotional Support Animals
+A Landlord Must Accept Both Service Animals and ESAs/Assistance Animals

-Colorado law requires that landlords provide accommodation for both service animals and emotional support animals.
+Colorado law requires that landlords provide accommodation for both service animals and ESAs/assistance animals.
 Even though the two types of animals help in different ways, they’re both legally considered animals that assist with disabilities.
-As a landlord, you must accept both types when the tenant meets all the legal requirements
+As a landlord, you must accept both types when the tenant meets two legal requirements:

 - The tenant has a real, recognized disability.